minhtricute69/ON/README.md

 # ON
-An website use blockchain technology to store your information and view
+A website use blockchain technology to store your information and view